Ninth Grade Curriculum Outlines

 - ♦ Skiba, Laurie et al. (eds.)
 Literature and the Language Arts: The American Tradition.
 Minnesota: EMC/Paradigm Publishing, 2001.

-- ♦ The Odyssey by Homer
+- ♦ The Crucible/ Arthur Miller

-- ♦ Romeo and Juliet by William Shakespeare
+- ♦ Romeo and Juliet/ William Shakespeare

 Students in grades 5-12 are tested and placed in the level of math they will be most successful in.
 Students who are accelerated will be tested and given the opportunity to take more advanced math levels.
 Saxon is a comprehensive system through pre-calculus, which emphasizes learning in small increments and review of all previously learned concepts throughout the year.
 Each night's homework consists of many different types of problems from all previous lessons.